 If you’ve never had chickenpox, you likely have received the varicella vaccine, which also prevents shingles.
 Vaccination means you are significantly less likely to contract chickenpox—and shingles, by extension—and if you do get it, your symptoms will usually be less severe.

 If you have had chickenpox, you can get a shingles vaccine if you are older than age 50.
 There are two different options available, Shingrix and Zostavax.
 Your doctor may recommend one over the other, depending on your age and overall health.

 Seeking Medical Treatment

 See a doctor right away if you develop shingles symptoms.
-Shingles is contagious to people who have not had chickenpox, and will result in chickenpox, not shingles, if such a person comes in direct contact with the rash.
+Shingles are contagious to people who have not had chickenpox and will result in chickenpox, not shingles, if such a person comes in direct contact with the rash.
 Cover the area with bandages until you are diagnosed.

 Medical treatment is especially important if you are older than 60; if the rash is large, painful, or near the eyes; or if you have an immune system deficiency.
 Although shingles cannot be cured, serious complications can develop without treatment, including vision loss, chronic nerve pain, infection, and neurological issues.
 If you are diagnosed with shingles, antiviral medications can help speed your recovery time up and prevent other health issues related to the virus.

 The doctors at The Dermatology Clinic have provided care for patients with shingles and other skin conditions since 1947.
 Call (225) 769-7546 or complete our online form to schedule your consultation.